 Three years later, the final stage of Rally Spain again proved to be a thriller but this time the nail-biting finish was anticipated ahead of the powerstage.
 The fact it was old foes Sébastiens Loeb and Ogier doing battle made it that extra bit tense.

-Ahead of the rally’s final day, the top four was covered by just 9.8s with Latvala leading for Toyota ahead of Ogier’s M-Sport Ford, Loeb’s Citroën and Ogier’s team-mate Elfyn Evans.
+Ahead of the rally’s final day, the top four were covered by just 9.8s with Latvala leading for Toyota ahead of Ogier’s M-Sport Ford, Loeb’s Citroën and Ogier’s team-mate Elfyn Evans.
 Loeb, on one of three comeback events that year, had been in the mix but never at the front.

 That all changed on Sunday, when a touch of the old magic returned.
 An inspired tire choice – selecting hard compound Michelins instead of softs despite overnight rain – allowed him to establish a 7.1s advantage over Latvala at final service.
 But could he hold on for the final two stages without the advantage of better rubber?